-A strong future needs careful planning
+A comfortable future needs careful planning

 When it comes to effective succession planning, an early start is often the key to success